Racing Toward AGI: Why Legal Systems Must Catch Up With AI | M S Sulthan Legal Associates

 What Businesses and Institutions Should Do Now

-• Revise contracts to include AI-specific terms on IP, liability, and transparency
+• Revise Contracts: Include AI-specific terms on IP, liability, and transparency.

-• Train internal legal, compliance, and operations teams to stay informed
+• Train Teams: Ensure internal legal, compliance, and operations teams stay informed.

-• Engage in regulatory and policy consultations to influence ethical AI deployment
+• Engage: Participate in regulatory and policy consultations to influence ethical AI deployment.

 The Way Forward